-Here is my review of all 13 lobster rolls from the first ever South Shore Lobster Crawl.
+Here is my review of all 13 lobster rolls from the first ever Nova Scotia Lobster Crawl.
 Including my top five favourite selections.
 (Top 5 or not, all of these lobster rolls were delicious and it was very hard to choose.)

-To be fair these first eight are in no particular order.
+To be fair these first eight lobster rolls are in no particular order.

 The Grand Banker’s lobster roll was probably one of the prettiest of the whole lobster crawl.
 Served on a tasty brioche lobster roll from Boulangerie Le Vendéenne and mixed with a house made lemon aioli, romaine lettuce and green onion.
 It went down nicely with the South Shorer Lobster Beer from Hell Bay Brewing Co.

 La Vista at the Atlantica Oak Island Resort

 La Vista was one of the fancier restaurants to be serving up a lobster roll on the Nova Scotia lobster crawl.
 Their lobster roll appeared to be smaller than others but was quite filling.
 Served on a different kind of bun from Boulangerie Le Vendéenne the lobster was mixed with a tarragon oil reduction, mayo and sour cream with some greens.
 It was tasty and the fries were some of the best as well.

 27th South served up a unique spin on the lobster roll putting it on a huge hoagie bun.
 But to go with the huge bun there was also a lot of lobster meat.
 You definitely need a good appetite to devour this lobster roll.
 The bun was toasted and combined with the celery and mayo mixed in with the lobster.
 It had a great crunch.